Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 Unlike IPv4, where a public WAN address is necessary for NAT, IPv6 routers simply route packets using their delegated prefix.
 There’s no need for a GUA on the WAN interface in this setup.

 **Link-Local Sufficient**
-The router's WAN interface uses a link-local IPv6 address (`fe80::/10`) to communicate with Verizon’s upstream router, which is sufficient for routing.
+Simply bringing an interface up with the `inet6` or `inet6 autoconf` flags will give the interface a link-local address.
+The router's WAN interface uses this link-local IPv6 address (`fe80::/10`) to communicate with Verizon’s upstream router, which is sufficient for routing.

 **Delegated GUA on LAN**
 The router receives its own IPv6 address on each LAN interface via `dhcp6leased`.
 These addresses are derived from the delegated prefix.